tauri-apps/tauri/.changes/fix-tauri-build-filedescription.md

 ---
 tauri-build: 'patch:bug'
+tauri-bundler: 'patch:bug'
 ---

-The executable on Windows will now use the `productName` config for the `FileDescription` property instead of `shortDescription`.
+The executable and NSIS installer on Windows will now use the `productName` config for the `FileDescription` property instead of `shortDescription`.